Fadhilahnur/Fadhilahnur/README.md

 - 👋 Hi, I’m @Fadhilahnur, a Data Scientist
 - 👀 Strong and skillful in Data Analysis using Python,R, and SQL
+- 👀 My long term goal is to create a forecast and planning simulation software using Python capturing all the trend and get prediction using the best
+     model from modelling analysis
 - 🌱 Knowledgeable of business logic of  SAP and SAGE
 - 🌱 Proficience in Data Visualization - Power BI and Tableau
 - 🌱 Expert in Advanced Machine Learning (XGBoost, Random Forest,LSTM,RNN,etc.) and Timeseries forecasting techniques (ARIMA, SARIMA, Linear Regression,